GabrielSCamba/GabrielSCamba/README.md

-Professional with 4 years of experience in process automation and in data analysis and engineering projects.
-Over the past 4 years, I have used English on a daily basis to communicate with colleagues from other regions, both within and outside my team.
-I began my career in the field of RPA (Robotic Process Automation), working closely with business units to map manual and operational processes that could be automated.
-This contributed to improvements in quality, speed, and consistency of operations, while freeing up time for employees to focus on more strategic tasks.
+Data professional with 2 years of experience as a Data Analyst, currently specializing in Data Engineering.
+Skilled in data integration, database modeling, and data visualization.

+Microsoft Certified (AZ-900, DP-900) and holder of a postgraduate degree in Data Engineering and Architecture.
+Experienced in collaborating with global teams, with strong communication skills and adaptability in multicultural environments.

-As a Data Analyst, I’ve been responsible for identifying critical processes, translating them into relevant KPIs, and developing dashboards that support data-driven decision-making in performance meetings.
-I work across the entire data lifecycle — from data collection and transformation, to efficient storage and visualization — always aiming to deliver value to the business.
+As a Data Analyst, I am responsible for identifying critical processes, translating them into relevant KPIs, and developing dashboards that support decision-making in performance meetings.
+My work covers the entire data lifecycle — from data collection and transformation, through efficient storage, to visualization — always with a focus on generating business value.

-Currently, I am transitioning to Data Engineering, seeking to apply my hands-on experience in data processing and modeling to build scalable pipelines, integrate systems, and develop data-oriented architectures.
+Currently, my goal is to work directly in Data Engineering, applying my practical experience in data processing and modeling to projects involving scalable pipelines, system integration, and data-driven architectures.

-Technical Skills:
+Domains:
-Excel, Power BI, Python, SQL, Azure Data Factory, Azure Synapse Analytics, Azure Data Lake Storage, Databricks, ETL/ELT, GitHub
+Excel, Power BI, Python, SQL, Data Factory, Azure Synapse Analytics, Azure Data Lake Storage, Databricks, ETL/ELT, GitHub

 Certifications:
-✔ Postgraduation in Data Architecture and Engineering - XP Educação ✔ AZ-900 – Microsoft Azure Fundamentals
+✔ Postgraduate Degree in Data Engineering and Architecture – XP Education ✔ AZ-900 – Azure Fundamentals
-✔ DP-900 – Microsoft Azure Data Fundamentals
+✔ DP-900 – Azure Data Fundamentals